PRICE LIST - WEBSCRAPING

 Competitor Price Tracking or Web Scraping: What Is It?

-Competitor pricing analysis can be conducted in several ways: online through e-commerce sites, directly at retail locations, or using specialized data collection and analysis tools.
-The goal is to gain an accurate understanding of how market players position their prices.
+Competitor pricing analysis can be conducted in various ways: online through e-commerce sites, directly at retail locations, or using specialized data collection and analysis tools

 In practice, a competitor price survey typically includes the listed price, current promotions, applicable discounts, product availability, and other useful information such as packaging or how the offer is presented.